rdurica/php_starter_kit/README.md

 }
 ```

+If you already initialize container than after changes simply run `make reload`

 ## Contributing

 If you would like to contribute to this project, please fork the repository and create a pull request.
 We welcome all